KieniL/Python_DataAnalytics/README.md

 # Python_DataAnalytics
-Some PythonScripts as Jupyter Notebook for data-analytics and data-modelling
+Some PythonScripts as Jupyter Notebook for data-analytics, data-modelling and machine learning

-The digit will define the exercise which will be handled